ManonPaineau/image_analysis_P.viticola/README.md

 In the case of a very sporulating disc, the binary image can be reversed: the sporulation is in white and not in black.
 To correct this and put the sporulation in black:

-                 on imageJ > open the binary image by dragging it directly into the imageJ window Image > Color > edit LUT > invert > OK > Save and replace it whith the wrong bnary image
+                 on imageJ > open the binary image by dragging it directly into the imageJ window Image > Color > edit LUT > invert > OK > Save and replace it whith the wrong binary image

 ### STEP 4 Measurements